stberryhill/KibiTest/Readme.md

 # KibiTest
 > A minimal, single-header C89 testing framework in under a Kibibyte.

-KibiTest is designed to be the bare essentials - a no-fuss testing solution that's self-explanatory.
-It was created as both a fun exercise in minimalism and as the testing solution for my terminal-manipulation library.

 - [KibiTest](#kibitest)
   - [Summary](#summary)
   - [Complete Example](#complete-example)